HotSauceHacker/hotsaucehacker.github.io/_posts/2020-06-16-Favorite-Quotes.md

 >People often think they have a right to not be offended, but this is a misconception.
 You can walk away, not listen, and criticize, but you don't have the right to censor others.  -Anonymous Professor

 ## Military
+>The only rational patriotism, is loyalty to the Nation ALL the time, loyalty to the Government when it deserves it - Mark Twain

 >We do not rise to the level of our hopes, we fall to the level of our training! - Archa Locus

 >We know that in tough times, cynicism is just another way to give up, and in the military, we consider cynicism or giving up simply as forms of cowardice. - General James Mattis